-- Develop a plan of what to do if someone becomes ill with COVID-19 at your premises; - put them at higher risk of serious illness (e.g. diabetes, heart and lung disease, older age); - your organisation.
-Remote working will help your organisation continue to operating while competences of vulnerable volunteers/members; - (GDPR).
+- Develop a plan of what to do if someone becomes ill with COVID-19 at your premises; - Identify persons who may be at risk, and support them, without inviting stigma and discrimination into your organisation.
+This could include pregnant women and persons who have conditions that put them at higher risk of serious illness (e.g. diabetes, heart and lung disease, older age); - Review your operational procedures and continue to promote regular remote working across your organisation.
+Remote working will help your organisation continue to operating while your volunteers and clients stay safe.
+This measure allows you to continue to utilise the skills and competences of vulnerable volunteers/members; - Treat personal information about individuals' health carefully, in line with Data Protection legislation (GDPR).